umazalakain/fyp/docs/outline.md

 # Methodology

+1. Select a problem with a good interest/difficulty ratio.
-1. Better understand the problem domain (reading, talking to people).
+2. Better understand the problem domain (reading, talking to people).
-2. Solve a problem with a good interest/difficulty ratio.
+3. Solve it.
 3. Reflect on the strategies used.
-4. Go to 2.
-5. Compare and evaluate different problem domains and solutions.
+5. Compare with other problem domains and solutions.
+4. If time permitting, go to 1.

 # Evaluation